- Assistant Professor

 - PhD, University of California, Santa Barbara

 I am a social and cultural historian of healing.
 I take an integrative approach to the history of healing in the later Middle Ages, focusing on the intersection of learned medicine, the sufferer's experience, and spiritual identity.
-I am finishing a book that explores how a Mediterranean community experienced and tried to adapt to new dangers during the Hundred Years War and the first waves of plague.
-This project explores the dangers of war for non-combatants and combatants.
-It explores the experience of a new epidemic illness.
-And it explores the difficulties emerging in sacrament of penance.
+I am finishing a book that explores a pious Mediterranean community adapting to new dangers during the Hundred Years War and the first waves of plague.
+This project explores the dangers of mercenary warfare, epidemic illness, and the sacrament of penance.